bioinformatics-training/intro-machine-learning-2018/docs/05-clustering.md

 ## Warning: did not converge in 10 iterations

 ## Warning: did not converge in 10 iterations

+## Warning: did not converge in 10 iterations

+## Warning: did not converge in 10 iterations
 ```
 Failure to converge, so increase number of iterations.